 How To Use Your Insurance

 Some folks need to use insurance for treatment.
 Awesome!
 We do not want cost to deter you from seeking treatment.
 We also do not want to deter you from using your insurance.
 We just want to educate so our clients get the full picture.
-While we do not offer direct insurance billing at this time, we are happy to support you in getting reimbursement from your insurance company for our services.
+Currently we are private pay.
+We are working on helping clients submit paperwork so there’s less headache.
+Stay tuned.

 Sliding Scale/Free Therapy